spcnvdr/climatic/README.md

 **Acknowledgments**

-This project makes use of many other open source software.
-This project would not be possible without the hard work of other software developers.
-Below is a list of projects that are used by this code and links to their respective websites are given as well.
+This project uses many other open source projects.
+This project would not be possible without the hard work of other developers.
+Below is a list of projects used by Climatic and links to their respective websites are given as well.
 This list is NOT exhaustive and in no particular order.
 The list below is subject to change without notice.